-context_app The application context of the current action context_screen The screen context of the current action (the current screen) context_layer The layer context of the current action (the current layer) context_group The group context of the current action (the current group) context_control The control context of the current action (the current control) context_row If the context_control is a table then this is the row index of the current cell context_col If the context_control is a table then this is the column index of the current cell context_target The current context (app, screen, layer, or control) that the event was targeted at context_event The name of the event the triggered the action context\event\data A pointer to a Lua table containing any event data.
-The event data is different for each event and is defined in the event definition.
+context_app The application context of the current action context_screen The screen context of the current action (the current screen) context_layer The layer context of the current action (the current layer) context_group The group context of the current action (the current group) context_control The control context of the current action (the current control) context_row If the context_control is a table then this is the row index of the current cell context_col If the context_control is a table then this is the column index of the current cell active_context The fully qualified name of the model object that invoked the action.
+If that object is the application, this will be the empty string.